This is the multi-page printable view of this section. Click here to print.

 • Plan accordingly: Major version upgrades require planning and testing

-⚠️ Critical: Google Analytics Module Deprecation
+Critical: Google Analytics Module Removed

 Why This Matters

-• The google_tag module will remain available and is the recommended replacement
+• The google_tag module is the replacement

 If You Skip This Step

-• ❌ Your existing Google Analytics configuration will be lost
+• Your existing Google Analytics configuration will be lost

-2. ✅ Migrate from google_analytics to google_tag module
+2. Migrate from google_analytics to google_tag module

-3. ✅ Verify analytics tracking is working
+3. Verify analytics tracking is working

 Prerequisites